 Our analysis combines pointer analysis with numeric analysis, whereas the analyses of Rugina and Rinard and Dor et al. use two separate phases: pointer analysis followed by numeric analysis.
 An advantage of combining the two analyses is that information about numeric values can lead to improved tracking of pointers, and pointer information can lead to improved tracking of numeric values.
-In our context, this kind of positive interaction is important for discovering alignment and stride information (cf. §3.3).
-Moreover, additional benefits can accrue to clients of VSA; for instance, it can happen that extra precision will allow VSA to identify that a strong update, rather than a weak update, is possible (i.e., an update can be treated as a kill rather than as a possible kill; cf. case two of Fig. 4).
-The advantages of combining pointer analysis with numeric analysis have been studied in [22].
-In the context of [22], combining the two analysis only improves precision.
-However, in our context, a combined analysis is needed to ensure safety.
+In our context, this kind of positive interaction is important for discovering alignment and stride information (cf. Sect.
+3.3).
+Moreover, additional benefits can accrue to clients of value-set analysis; for instance, it can happen that extra precision will allow value-set analysis to identify that a strong update, rather than a weak update, is possible (i.e., an update can be treated as a kill rather than as a possible kill; cf. case two of Fig. 4).